 A car windshield has a tint—a tint that skews the colorful beauty of approaching landscapes.
 A quick fix?
 Remove the windshield.

-Bad idea, right?
+Umm what?
+You say.
 Think of the wind burn, the bird poop, the bug-to-face impacts.
 The windshield is a functional part of the car.
 Without it, the experience might be prettier, but people couldn’t use the car (or wouldn’t want to).
 When you design experiences, you need to consider the look AND the functionality.
 Both matter.

 One major part of an experience’s functionality is accessibility—designing products, devices, services, or environments for people who experience disabilities.

 When you make something, the goal should be to make it as accessible as possible.

 There are different requirements for accessibility outlined in the WCAG.
 From copy to animations to breadcrumbs, they cover everything you need to make something accessible.
 Additionally, the WCAG provides three different conformance levels to help prioritize every rule: A (bare minimum), AA (mid-level), and AAA (best practices).